Michionlion/mesi/README.md

 distance](https://en.wikipedia.org/wiki/Levenshtein_distance) can be faster in most situations.
 However, if a different edit distance algorithm is requested, TextDistance's implementations will be used.

+## Bugs/Requests

+Please use the [GitHub issue
+tracker](https://github.com/Michionlion/mesi/issues) to submit bugs or request new features, options, or algorithms.

 ## License